rockkingjy/OpenTracker/README.md

 **Why most of the trackers are written by matlab?
 Slow speed, lots of extra-packages, need loads of money to buy the licences, version compliance problems (gcc4.9 gcc5.0 oh my god)...
 Anyway, I hate that!
 C++ is fast and clear!
 I even doubt that the FPS measured by using matlab is really meaningful, especially for actual and embedded system use!
 So I will re-implement those trackers by cpp day by day, keep the clarity and less extra-packages in mind, hope you like it!**

+**2018/06/28 -- New features** Now it support automatic initialization with Web camera using OpenPose.

 ## Supported tracker (more in progressing):
 Included                                   | Tracker